-Your FSA ID is a username and password combination that will give you access to the Federal Student Aid online systems and will serve as your legal signature when completing your FAFSA.
+Your FSA ID is a username and password combination that will give you access to the Federal Student Aid online systems and will serve as your legal signature when completing your application.

 The FSA ID Process consists of three main steps:

 1. Enter your log in information.